Skip to content

 Shawn Diamond, M.D.

-Plastic Surgeon, Hand and Microsurgeon, Texas Tech Physicians of El Paso
+Assistant Professor, Board Certified in General Surgery, Plastic Surgery, and Surgery of the Hand.
+Board-Certified Plastic Surgeon, Hand and Microsurgeon with Texas Tech Physicians of El Paso

 Services Provided